 - Remove the onion and set aside.

 - In the same skillet add the rest of the olive oil and add the carrot.
 Saute the carrot for 5 minutes.

 - Add the potato along with the carrot.

 - Cook on medium high heat to brown on all sides.
 About 15 minutes.

-- Add the diced tomatoes, sauteed onion, the 3 herbs and cook on medium heat for 10 minutes.
+- Next comes the tomato paste - stir into the veggie mixture.
+Add the diced tomatoes, sauteed onion, the 3 herbs and cook on medium heat for 10 minutes.

 - Then put in the cooked lentils and heat through - about 5 to 10 minutes.